 In 2009 Coraline was adapted for film, rendering the character Coraline slightly more passive with the addition of a male sidekick.

-Coraline is an example of the female myth form, and in order to adapt to a feature length film it was necessary for the director to add quite a bit of material.
-This is in line with my theory that the female myth form is naturally shorter than the traditional, masculine mythic form.
+Coraline is an example of the big struggle-free myth form, and in order to adapt to a feature length film it was necessary for the director to add quite a bit of material.
+This is in line with my theory that the big struggle-free myth form is naturally shorter than the traditional, masculine mythic form.
 (I think Inside Out would have been better a bit shorter, too.)

 INFLUENCES ON CORALINE